-The following table sets forth: (i) the consolidated capitalization of Ferrellgas at April 30, 1994, (ii) the pro forma adjustments required to reflect the Transactions consummated as of July 5, 1994, and (iii) the combined pro forma capitalization of the Partnership at such date after giving effect thereto.
+The following table sets forth: (i) the consolidated capitalization of Ferrellgas at January 31, 1994, (ii) the pro forma adjustments required to reflect the transactions to be consummated at the closing of this offering, including the issuance of Common Units pursuant to the offering made hereby at an assumed offering price of \$21.375 per Common Unit, and (iii) the combined pro forma capitalization of the Partnership at such date after giving effect thereto.
 The table should be read in conjunction with the historical and pro forma consolidated financial statements and notes thereto included elsewhere in this Prospectus.